 One of the projects of the Educational Grants Committee that was started in 2011 by Cimberly Eng-Tamura is a book donation program.
 Its goal is to add a collection of multi-cultural children's books to several selected elementary schools' library.
 Cimberly has researched hard before selecting three elementary schools representing different school districts and demographics – John Muir in Berkeley, Laurel in Oakland, and James Monroe in San Leandro – to receive the books.
 She has also carefully selected a total of nineteen books representing a variety of ethnic groups so that children can learn at a young age about cultures that are different than their own.

-Another on-going project of the Educational Grant Committee is to review applications received from various education facilities to fund special projects.
-So far in 2012, Wa Sung had contributed about $2,000 to requests ranging from field trips, purchase of iPad for special needs children, and a program where students exchange letters and videos with a school in Japan in order to raise awareness and empathy in the wake of the tragic events over there.
+Another on-going project of the Educational Grants Committee is to review applications received from various education facilities to fund special projects.
+In 2012, Wa Sung had contributed about $2,000 to requests ranging from field trips, purchase of iPad for special needs children, and a program where students exchange letters and videos with a school in Japan in order to raise awareness and empathy in the wake of the tragic events over there.

 As a community service organization, we are continually looking for worthwhile projects to support, particularly projects that will: